 Your employees and your reputation can also be at risk if you cannot keep control of your entire worksite and everything (and everyone) that is part of it.

 Below is the ultimate guide to preventing construction site theft, all it takes is three simple steps!

 1. Invest in Technology.

-One common mistake construction managers make is treating their job site like their home.
+One common mistake construction managers make is treating their job site as their home.

 Therefore, they are inclined to consider and purchase technology used to keep residential homes safe, like security cameras, motion alerts and more.